 Withdrawal Rules on Roth IRA Contributions

-In order for you to take money from the Roth IRA tax and penalty free, it has to be considered a “qualified distribution”.
+In order for you to take money from the Roth IRA tax and penalty-free, it has to be considered a “qualified distribution.”
 We’ll get to what the rules on qualified distribution are in one moment.
-First thing I need to remind you is that all contributions can be taken at any time, tax and penalty free.
-That means what you put into the Roth IRA (contribution) can be taken out the following day without consequence (not factoring sales charges and market risk).
-Let me illustrate:

 What’s so important about a qualified distribution?
-If it’s deemed qualified, you then avoid taxes and the 10% early withdraw penalty.
-Taken directly from IRS pub 590 this defines what qualified distribution is:
+If it’s deemed qualified, you then avoid taxes and the 10% early withdrawal penalty.
+Taken directly from IRS Pub 590-B (2022), this defines what qualified distribution is:

-- It is made after the 5-year period beginning with the first taxable year for which a contribution was made to a Roth IRA set up for your benefit, and
+- It is made after the 5-year period beginning with the first taxable year for which a contribution was made to a Roth IRA set up for your benefit.

 - The payment or distribution is:

-- Made to a beneficiary or to your estate after your death, or
+3. Made to a beneficiary or to your estate after your death or

-- One that meets the requirements listed under First home under Exceptions in chapter 1 (up to a $10,000 lifetime limit).
+4. One that meets the requirements listed under First Home under Exceptions in Chapter 1 (up to a $10,000 lifetime limit).

 Roth IRA Conversions

-If you started a Roth IRA at age 50 with a contribution and then decide to convert at ages of 58, 59, and 60 respectively, you are immediately eligible to take all funds out tax and penalty free (even earnings) since you satisfied age and “any or “a” five year holding period in a Roth.
+If you started a Roth IRA at age 50 with a contribution and then decide to convert at ages 58, 59, and 60, respectively, you are immediately eligible to take all funds out tax and penalty-free (even earnings) since you satisfied age and “any or “a” five-year holding period in a Roth.

-The above example is one what I wrestled with trying to find the answer and as it stands right now, that is the best interpretation of the rule that I’ve found.
+The above example is one that I wrestled with trying to find the answer, and as it stands right now, that is the best interpretation of the rule that I’ve found.

-Similar to Roth IRA contributions, the five year clock begins on January 1st of the year that you convert.
-The key difference is that the you must convert in the calendar year and not the tax year: before December 31st.
+Similar to Roth IRA contributions, the five-year clock begins on January 1st of the year that you convert.
+The key difference is that you must convert in the calendar year and not the tax year before December 31st.

-- Regular Contributions – by considering the first money withdrawn from the account “regular contributions,” and not earnings, the IRS allows account holders to remove a portion of their accounts before the five-year rule applies.
+1. Regular Contributions – by considering the first money withdrawn from the account “regular contributions” and not earnings, the IRS allows account holders to remove a portion of their accounts before the five-year rule applies.

-- Conversions – this is on a first-in, first-out basis.
-So the money placed into an account because of a conversion that occurred in 2008 would be removed before a conversion that occurred in 2009.
+2. Conversions – this is on a first-in, first-out basis.
+So, the money placed into an account because of a conversion that occurred in 2022 would be removed before a conversion that occurred in 2023.